What Is Hepatitis C?

 - Don't share personal items like razors.

-- Be careful if you get a tattoo or body piercing.
+- Be careful if you get a tattoo, body piercing or manicure.
 The equipment may have someone else's blood on it.

-- To avoid spreading the virus, don't donate blood or tissue if you are infected.
+- Don't donate blood or tissue if you’re infected.